Recent Searches

 Classes

-• Rigorous but functional classes taught by faculty who worked as SLPs and who make teaching their first priority
+• Courses are rigorous but functional, with many clinical cases and examples, taught by faculty who worked as SLPs and who make teaching their first priority.

 Clinical Experiences as an Undergraduate